← All resources

 That changes the trust requirement.

-Why instructions need receipts
+Why instructions need operational evidence records

 If a location instruction is modified, stale, replayed, spoofed, or otherwise unverifiable between the source and the system that acts on it, the downstream physical-world action can be wrong: